Log in

 The next stage is when they realise or learn that the letters need to be together.
 The writing will be large and shaky.
 Children again need encouragement at this stage.
 Gradually they will become more sure and their control will get better.
 As they gain confidence they progress to smaller paper and then to lines.

 Some children need to told that the letters should ‘sit’ on the lines.
 It is really confusing for little ones as some letters have ‘tails’ and some have ‘straight backs’.
 Usually children are only started on lower case letters.
-I feel they should always be introduced to putting capitals at the beginning of a name e.g. Katie or Monday etc. This is because it is the way that they are always going to see that word.
-I know that the keyboard has upper case letters and if you like you could buy a concept keyboard.
-I think you will find in schools that children manage as this is an added expense for a very short time.
+They should always be introduced to putting capitals at the beginning of a name e.g. Katie or Monday etc. This is because it is the way that they are always going to see that word.
 Also many of the letters in English can be formed in different ways.
 It is always useful to ask the school what handwriting scheme they use.

 The computer font ‘Comic Sans’ has the correct ‘ a’ for young children.